-After a three-year programme of renovation and extension the National Mutual Building on Church Square was handed back to Iziko during a media preview event held on International Museum Day, 18 May 2010.
+After a three-year programme of renovation and extension, the National Mutual Building on Church Square was handed back to Iziko during an event held on International Museum Day, 18 May 2010.

 The event also marked the renaming of the building as the Iziko Social History Centre.
 The renovated building boasts a range of special features and has been turned into a world-class museum facility for the housing of the reserve Social History collections and archives.